Charlize Theron: Activism

 Theron is a supporter of same-sex marriage and attended a march and rally to support that in Fresno, California, on 30 May 2009.
-She publicly stated that she refused to get married until same sex marriage became legal in the United States, saying: "I don't want to get married because right now the institution of marriage feels very one-sided, and I want to live in a country where we all have equal rights.
-I think it would be exactly the same if we were married, but for me to go through that kind of ceremony, because I have so many friends who are gays and lesbians who would so badly want to get married, that I wouldn't be able to sleep with myself".
+She publicly stated that she refused to get married until same sex marriage became legal in the United States, saying:I don't want to get married because right now the institution of marriage feels very one-sided, and I want to live in a country where we all have equal rights.
+I think it would be exactly the same if we were married, but for me to go through that kind of ceremony, because I have so many friends who are gays and lesbians who would so badly want to get married, that I wouldn't be able to sleep with myself....
 Theron further elaborated on her stance in a June 2011 interview on Piers Morgan Tonight.
 She stated: "I do have a problem with the fact that our government hasn't stepped up enough to make this federal, to make [gay marriage] legal.
 I think everybody has that right".

 In March 2014, CTAOP was among the charities that benefited from the annual Fame and Philanthropy fundraising event on the night of the 86th Academy Awards.
 Theron was an honoured guest along with Halle Berry and keynote speaker James Cameron.

 In 2015, Theron signed an open letter which One Campaign had been collecting signatures for; the letter was addressed to Angela Merkel and Nkosazana Dlamini-Zuma, urging them to focus on women as they serve as the head of the G7 in Germany and the AU in South Africa respectively, which will start to set the priorities in development funding before a main UN summit in September 2015 that will establish new development goals for the generation.
 In August 2017, she visited South Africa with Trevor Noah and made a donation to the South African charity Life Choices.
 In 2018, she gave a speech about AIDS prevention at the 22nd International AIDS Conference in Amsterdam, organized by the International AIDS Society.

-Since 2008, Theron has been named a United Nations Messenger of Peace.

 On 22 June 2022, it was announced that Theron and Sheryl Lee Ralph would receive the Elizabeth Taylor Commitment to End AIDS Award for their commitment to raising awareness of HIV at the Elizabeth Taylor Ball to End AIDS fundraising gala.